MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/houdini-point-cloud.md

 ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 mixed-reality applications
+# Use SideFX Houdini to turn point clouds into optimized 3D models

 This tutorial provides step-by-step instructions for the following tasks: